gammapy/gammapy/docs/development/pigs/pig-22.rst

 Abstract
 ========
 This pig discusses possible improvements for the API of flux ``Estimator`` results.
-We discuss the introduction of a general ``LikelihoodSED`` object that would allow flux type conversions and that would serve as a base class for ``FluxPoints`` and ``FluxMap`` class.
+We discuss the introduction of a general ``FluxEstimate`` object that would allow flux type conversions and that would serve as a base class for ``FluxPoints`` and ``FluxMap`` class.
 The latter would allow easier handling of ``TSMapEstimator`` results, in particular regarding serialization and flux conversion.